Guessanym

 Use as Polynym Mark Unseen (✓)

-Keyword: both
+Keyword: two

 Marked as seen, but always open to review